Rari-Capital/vaults/README.md

 cd vaults
 ```

-- Then install all dependencies:
+- Then setup the project:

 ```
-dapp update
+make
 ```

 ## Developing